a-qxin/Omlet/README.md

-# react-login/signup-verification
+# Omlet

+Omlet is a study app built by students for students.

+--

+Current features:
-React - Email Registration with Verification, Authentication, and Forgot Password
+React - Email Registration with Signup Verification, Authentication, Forgot Password